Buckomg5050-omg/CyberpunkHackerDuel/README.md

 - **Tutorial Integration**: Non-intrusive learning mechanics
 - **Resource Management**: Strategic use of data shards to disable obstacles
 - **Immersive Design**: Consistent aesthetic with atmospheric effects
+- **Level Scaling**: Progressive difficulty through world expansion and AI enhancement

+## Contributing

+Feel free to fork this repository and submit pull requests for enhancements or bug fixes.
+Some potential areas for contribution:

+- Additional levels with unique challenges
+- New enemy types with different behaviors
+- Power-up systems beyond the current mechanics
+- Visual and audio enhancements
+- Performance optimizations